tiendc/gofn/README.md

 #### MapEntries

-Returns a slice of entries (key, value) of a map.
+Gets all entries (key, value) of a map.

 ```go
 MapEntries(map[int]int{1: 11, 2: 22}) // []*Tuple2[int,int]{{1,11}, {2,22}} (note: values may be in different order)